WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

 <div>
 </div>

-First launch time after restart is 48 seconds then subsequent launches are essentially identical to just the stop/start appvclient service + add/publish. Â Which makes sense as our AppV5\_Data\_Precache script does a add/publish. Â Evidently, we're going to have to go further into AppV to understand what's causing it to take so long. Â To start, I'm going to detail our package a bit.
+First launch time after restart is 48 seconds then subsequent launches are essentially identical to just the stop/start appvclient service + add/publish.
+Which makes sense as our AppV5\_Data\_Precache script does a add/publish.
+Evidently, we're going to have to go further into AppV to understand what's causing it to take so long.
+To start, I'm going to detail our package a bit.

-The application I'm testing this with is Epic. Â It's a huge application. Â AppXManifest is 72MB, FilesystemMetaData.xml is 1.7MB, Registry.Dat is 62MB.
+The application I'm testing this with is Epic.
+It's a huge application.
+AppXManifest is 72MB, FilesystemMetaData.xml is 1.7MB, Registry.Dat is 62MB.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-ovYMrk2DcNw/VEVcV2eYasI/AAAAAAAAAko/Hss3WqkZ3aI/s1600/Screen%2BShot%2B2014-10-20%2Bat%2B1.01.02%2BPM.png"><img src="http://3.bp.blogspot.com/-ovYMrk2DcNw/VEVcV2eYasI/AAAAAAAAAko/Hss3WqkZ3aI/s1600/Screen%2BShot%2B2014-10-20%2Bat%2B1.01.02%2BPM.png" width="320" height="100" border="0" /></a>